 Technology Increasing Productivity - Information technology is helping parcel and freight transportation companies increase efficiency and productivity.
 Bar code readers and radio frequency identification (RFID) tags help shippers track goods more accurately; route optimization software helps trucking companies, airlines, and waterborne shippers reduce fuel costs; and Web-based information systems provide customers with real-time tracking updates.

 Population Growth - As the world's population expands, demand increases for transportation services that move people and goods.
 Growing population density, along with a trend toward urbanization, is providing greater opportunities for mass transit services, in particular.
-The global population topped 7 billion during 2011, and is expected to reach 9 billion by 2043, according to the United Nations.
+The global population reached 7.6 billion in 2017, and is expected to be 8.6 billion by 2030, according to the United Nations.

 E-Commerce Growth - Demand for delivery services is growing as businesses and consumers increasingly purchase goods online.
 Large delivery companies often contract with online retailers to fulfill their shipping needs.
 E-commerce has also allowed more companies to sell goods in foreign markets, increasing demand for international transport.

 Copyright 2019, Hoover's Inc., All Rights Reserved.
 This data cannot be copied, sold, or distributed in any manner without the written permission of First Research.

 Revenue (in current dollars) for US transportation services is forecast to grow at an annual compounded rate of 4% between 2019 and 2023.
 Data Published: January 2019